rage/programming-23/data/support-and-assistance.md

 *The schedule is subject to change.*

-**The official guidance sessions are on pause from 21th of August to 25th of August.
-During this time only peer-to-peer support is available**
+**The official guidance sessions are on pause from 4th of September to 9th of September.
+The guidance sessions for Autumn begins at 11th of September.**

 If you want on campus guidance during the summer break, please send an email to ohjelmoinnin-mooc@helsinki.fi.
 In your message, please mention that you would like on campus guidance and specify your preferred time.
 We will try to arrange guidance sessions based on the requests.